bahaidev/bahaibot/README.md

     of user for full context of the Writings

 1. Make commands available as slash commands
-1. Add help-all command to show abbrevs for more obscure features
 1. Go through in-code to-dos
     1. Fix `speak` and test
     1. Adjust the (social) tests and stop skipping them